16 things to know about Monday's presidential visit

-Editor's note: This story has been updated with new information and edited to clarify the class schedule at Southeast Missouri State University.

-Here are some facts, notes and some speculation about President Trump's visit to Cape Girardeau on Monday.
+Here are some facts, notes and some speculation about President Trump's visit to Cape Girardeau today.
 He is scheduled to speak at 9 p.m. at the Show Me Center, 1333 N. Sprigg St. The doors will open at 6 p.m.

 The Show Me Center capacity is dependent on floor configuration, but can seat 7,600 and another 633 in the lobby, according to the Show Me Center's website.